 I was mapping ancient shorelines and finding strange objects, freshwater shells high above water levels, stone tools lying on erosion surfaces, fallen from above but with no certainty of their original undisturbed sites.
 People had been there long before me.

 From geological analysis I was confident the lakeshore dune suggested origins at least 20,000 years ago.
-This was immediately dismissed by my archaeological colleagues with the warning that: “Bowler, geologists should stick to stones.
+My archaeological colleagues immediately dismissed this with the warning: “Bowler, geologists should stick to stones.
 Leave the archaeology to us.”

 That warning never anticipated the finding of bones in lake-shore stones.